 - $65-70/ ketamine lozenges, 3 month supply

-- 4, three-hour facilitated lozenge sessions minimum ($840 - $1,560) before being approved for unsupervised use at home
+- 4, three-hour facilitated lozenge sessions minimum ($1,960 total) before being considered for at home use

 What is the difference between individual counseling and psychedelic integration?